 All full-time students (12 credits and more) are required to have medical insurance.
 All domestic, full-time students who are not covered under a comparable U.S.-issued health insurance policy must purchase health insurance offered through SFCM before being allowed to register.
 All international, full-time students must purchase health insurance offered through SFCM before being allowed to register.
 Students enrolled for less than 12 credits (part-time status) are not eligible to buy insurance through SFCM.
 Students who take a leave of absence may also be ineligible to continue their health insurance policy through SFCM.
-Students enrolled in Optional Practical Training (OPT) are eligible, but not required, to enroll.
+Students enrolled in Optional Practical Training (OPT) are not eligible for insurance purchased through